Student Development Specialist (UB)

 - Experience Level

 Department: TRIO Upward Bound

-Working Conditions: Professional office environment with frequent local travel; work requires some evening and weekends, as well as occasional overnight stay.
+Working Conditions: Professional office environment with frequent local travel (primarily to school sites); work requires occasional evening and weekends, as well as occasional overnight stay.

 Salary Range: 37,500- 42,500